 Florida Personal Property Exemption from Creditors

-Florida provides limited exemptions for personal property, including vehicles, household goods, and other tangible assets.
-The protections come from three separate sources: the Florida Constitution, Section 222.25 of the Florida Statutes, and federal law.
+Florida law protects limited categories of personal property from judgment creditors.
+The protections come from three separate sources: the Florida Constitution, the Florida Statutes, and federal law.
 These exemptions are modest compared to other Florida creditor protections like the unlimited homestead exemption and unlimited retirement account protection.

-A judgment creditor in Florida can seize non-exempt personal property through a process called execution and levy.
 Personal property includes everything that is not real estate: vehicles, furniture, jewelry, art, electronics, bank accounts, investment accounts, and business equipment.
-If the property is not protected by a specific exemption, a creditor can direct the county sheriff to seize and auction it.
+A judgment creditor can seize any personal property that is not protected by a specific exemption through a process called execution and levy.

 Speak With a Florida Asset Protection Attorney